 What they do not mention at all is diet, even though type 2 diabetes is fairly simply reversed!
 Not easy…but simple.
 More on that soon.

 Notice that each thing recommend only treats the symptoms.
 None of them act on the cause, diabetes in the first place.
 This is the major failing of the conventional medical model: management of symptoms and not the treatment of causes.

 Type 2 Diabetes is reversible.
 It is curable.

 Many doctors may not accept this but that doesn’t mean it’s not true.
-Doctors also didn’t used to believe in washing their hands despite the evidence but thankfully, that eventually changed.
+Doctors also didn’t use to believe in washing their hands despite the evidence but thankfully, that eventually changed.

-But just because it can be cured does NOT mean you can continuing living the same sort of lifestyle or eating the same diet.
+But just because it can be cured does NOT mean you can continue living the same sort of lifestyle or eating the same diet.